senzing-garage/sz-sdk-python-grpc/README.md

 ## Use

-The following example shows how to start a Senzing gRPC server Docker container and access it using the `senzing_grpc` python package.
+The following example shows how to start a Senzing gRPC server Docker container and access it using the `senzing_grpc` Python package.

-1. Install the `senzing-grpc` python package.
+1. Install the `senzing-grpc` Python package.
    If the `senzing-grpc` Python package is already installed, this step is not necessary.
    Example: